MochiLibraries/Biohazrd/README.md

 Biohazrd's API is now stable, but the documentation and overall developer experience is still improving.
 If you're interested in this project, consider [sponsoring development](https://github.com/sponsors/PathogenDavid).

 Interested in seeing how Biohazrd can be used in practice?
-Check out [InfectedImGui](https://github.com/InfectedLibraries/InfectedImGui) or [InfectedPhysX](https://github.com/InfectedLibraries/InfectedPhysX).
+Check out [Mochi.DearImGui](https://github.com/MochiLibraries/Mochi.DearImGui) or [Mochi.PhysX](https://github.com/MochiLibraries/Mochi.PhysX).
+(Also check out the preview of the upcoming hosted pipelines feature [teased here](https://github.com/MochiLibraries/Biohazrd/releases/tag/v0.0.0-beta2#user-content-upcoming-features).)

 We also have peliminary documentation available in [the docs folder](docs/).